 My dog has behavior issues, can he/she still be trained?
 Absolutely!
 In fact, one of the reasons I use Natural Solutions exclusively is due to their excellent reputation, ability, and willingness to work with dogs that are shy, fearful, aggressive, unfocused, hyper-obedient, or that have separation anxiety.
 The Natural Solutions trainers have a special understanding of animal behavior.
 As mentioned above, EVERY dog is treated as an individual and will be given as much time as he/she needs to reach a comfortable state of mind!

 What should I be aware of after training?

-1. Other types of non-venomous snakes like gopher snakes, garter snakes and king-snakes have a very different odor.
-Some dogs will generalize this training across all snakes ("A snake is a snake is a snake!) while many others may not worry about them, or they may even approach other types of snakes as they do have different odors.
+1. Other types of non-venomous snakes like gopher snakes, garter snakes, and king snakes have very different odors.
+Some dogs will generalize this training across all snakes ("A snake is a snake is a snake!") while many others may not worry about them, or they may even approach other types of snakes as they do have different odors.

 5. Your dog has learned the sight, sound, and smell of rattlesnakes but please keep in mind that if they are running full-out through the brush, perhaps chasing a rabbit, and/or the wind is blowing in the wrong direction, there is still the potential that a dog may run into/over a rattlesnake before he/she has any opportunity to detect it.

 Adding your name to this list will not put you on my main contact list, if you would also like to stay in touch with me, getting training and wellness tips right to your inbox, then I invite you to join my Training Tribe (click here).